reaktivstudios/guide/readme.md

-# RKV Site Guide
+# The Guide by Reaktiv

 <img width="823" alt="Screenshot 2024-06-10 at 3 48 13 PM" src="https://github.com/reaktivstudios/reaktivist/assets/90352979/ba90672a-679f-494c-8b5b-1fe8906d8c58">

-This plugin will pull in docs that have been flagged with "site guide" so that the content is viewable on the WordPress site.
+This plugin will pull in docs that have been flagged with "Site Guide" so that the content is viewable on the WordPress site.
 This will help make it easier to reference documentation.

 There are a few steps to get started, so please follow the usage steps below.